Joni Mitchell – Painting with Words and Music A+

 The first was the release of the introspective and highly personal “Blue” in the summer of 1971.
 Together with Carole’s landmark “Tapestry” (on which Joni sang backup), it forms the backbone of the singer/songwriter movement.

 The second was the release of her commercial smash, the multi-platinum “Court and Spark,” in January of 1974.
 Spawning her only top ten single “Help Me’ (number 7 on Billboard) and also “Free Man in Paris” (number 22), the album peaked at number 2 for four weeks and was extremely unlucky not to have made number one, being kept from the top spot by no less than three different albums – Bob Dylan’s “Planet Waves” (weeks 1 and 2), Barbra Streisand’s “The Way We Were” (week 3) and John Denver’s Greatest Hits (week 4).
-This chart factoid (an album spending four weeks at number 2 while three albums exchange with one another at the top slot) was a record at the time and stayed that way until 1987 when Whitesnake’s eponymous album repeated the honor!
+This chart factoid (an album spending four weeks at number 2 while three albums exchanged the top slot with one another) was a record at the time.
+It remained so until 1987, when Whitesnake’s eponymous album repeated the honor.

-The third was the release of what I consider her masterpiece, “Hejira,” in November of 1976.
+The third was the release of her masterpiece, “Hejira,” in November 1976.
 Joni has always been a Renaissance woman.
-Originally setting her sights on becoming a painter (and she is an exceptionally talented painter), she changed her first name from Joan to Joni so as not to be confused with the abstract expressionist Joan Mitchell (Joni was born Roberta Joan Anderson on November 7, 1943, in Fort Macleod, Alberta, Canada).
-Originally labeled as a folk singer, then as more mainstream pop/rock, starting around her 1972 album “For the Roses”, Joni became fascinated with and started experimenting with Jazz.
-By “Court and Spark,” she was beginning to shift from using traditional LA rock session musicians to primarily jazz musicians, most notably the saxophonist Tom Scott (Carole King’s “Jazzman” and Steely Dan’s “Aja”) and his band “The LA Express”.
+Initially setting her sights on becoming a painter (and she is an exceptionally talented painter), she changed her first name from Joan to Joni so as not to be confused with the abstract expressionist Joan Mitchell (Joni was born Roberta Joan Anderson on November 7, 1943, in Fort Macleod, Alberta, Canada).
+Labeled initially as a folk singer, then as a more mainstream pop/rock artist, starting around her 1972 album “For the Roses”, Joni became fascinated with and began experimenting with Jazz.
+By “Court and Spark,” she was starting to shift from using traditional LA rock session musicians to primarily jazz musicians, most notably the saxophonist Tom Scott (Carole King’s “Jazzman” and Steely Dan’s “Aja”) and his band “The LA Express”.

-Then in 1975/1976, Joni met the brilliant but troubled electric jazz bassist Jaco Pastorius, and “Hejira” was born.
-Pastorius was a member of the jazz fusion group Weather Report from 1976 to 1981 – he also worked with Joni on three further albums – and his bass playing employed heightened bass chords and innovative harmonics.
-Joni was blown away when she heard him play and decided to overdub his electric bass onto the tracks that had already been laid down on the album.
+Then, in 1975/1976, Joni met the brilliant but troubled electric jazz bassist Jaco Pastorius, and “Hejira” was born.
+Pastorius was a member of the jazz fusion group Weather Report from 1976 to 1981; he also collaborated with Joni on three additional albums.
+His bass playing featured heightened bass chords and innovative harmonics.
+Joni was blown away when she heard him play and decided to overdub his electric bass onto the album tracks.
 The results were astounding.
 “Hejira” became a jazz album with a haunting, free-flowing, liquid feel that has never been matched.
-Unfortunately, this gifted man – the greatest electric jazz bassist of all time – died in 1987 of brain injuries obtained in a bar fight.
+Unfortunately, this gifted man – the most outstanding electric jazz bassist of all time – died in 1987 of brain injuries obtained in a bar fight.

 Joni: